-Captures took place in Long Island Sound in March 2016 for both WWSC and LTDU.
-Follow-up WWSC deployments took place in Forestville, QC along the St. Lawrence River estuary during August 2016 (Figure 1).
+Captures took place in Cape Cod Bay for WWSC in October/November 2015 and Nantucket Sound for LTDU in December 2015.
+Additional deployments took place in Long Island Sound in March 2016 for both WWSC and LTDU.
+Follow-up WWSC deployments took place in Forestville, QC along the St. Lawrence River estuary during August 2016.
+Final captures for LTDU took place in Nantucket Sound in December 2016 (Figure 1).